-Environmental boundaries include a country's or state's borders.
-They can also refer to restricted areas of a building - like, here at school we have the Teachers' Lounge, or the office.
+- Environmental boundaries include a country's or state's borders.
+They can also refer to restricted areas of a building.
+For instance, here at school we have the Teachers' Lounge, or the office. - Process boundaries refer to the parameters around how things happen.
+These include starting and ending class and school on time, getting to a doctor's appointment on time, or doing homework before watching a movie, etc.